top of page

 CPS acts as a consultant or broker to help you access these programs.

-CPS has access to a network of over 250 registered lenders across the U.S., which allows them to match your business with one or more potentially favorable lending offers.
+CPS has access to a network of over 250 registered lenders across the U.S. This allows them to match your business with one or more potentially favorable lending offers.

 Advantages